buhrmi/buhrmi/README.md

 ## Hi there

-You've landed on the GitHub profile of a Ruby on Rails developer from Germany.
+You've landed on the GitHub profile of a Svelte and Ruby on Rails developer from Germany.

 ### Here's a bunch of open source stuff: